Pediatric Rheumatology Fellowship

-Between the two hospitals, the division faculty see more than 4,500 outpatient visits per year in eight clinics per week.
-We see more than 400 inpatient admissions per year, and inpatient rounds are conducted daily.
-We see more than 900 new patients per year.
-Trainees have the opportunity to see and manage multiple patients of each major connective tissue disease, as well as exposure to the rarer disorders.
+Between the two hospitals, Division faculty see more than 4,500 outpatient visits a year in eight clinics per week.
+We see more than 400 inpatient admissions per year and inpatient rounds are conducted daily.
+We see more than 900 new patients a year.
+Trainees see and manage multiple patients of each major connective tissue disease and are exposed to rarer disorders.

 A postgraduate education program in clinical research, provided through UT Southwestern, is an option for those fellows preparing for a career in clinical research.